Krabbe Disease,

 Symptoms of Krabbe Disease

-Infantile-onset Krabbe disease is the most common and severe form.
-Symptoms usually appear before the age of six months, and they may include irritability, feeding difficulties, muscle stiffness, and developmental delays.
+Infantile-onset disease is the most common and severe form of the disease.
+Symptoms typically appear before the age of six months and may include irritability, feeding difficulties, muscle stiffness, and developmental delays.

 This form progresses rapidly, often leading to severe neurological impairment and a shortened lifespan.